wp-plugins/floating-social-media-icon/readme.txt

 == Upgrade Notice ==

+= 1.1.3 =
+* June 01, 2012 | NOTE: UPGRADING PLUGIN WILL NOT CHANGE YOUR SETTINGS/CONFIGURATION..
+UPGRADE WITH CONFIDENCE :)..
+* Optimized Images
+* Stable Release

 = 1.1.2 =
 * May 08, 2012 | NOTE: UPGRADING PLUGIN WILL NOT CHANGE YOUR SETTINGS/CONFIGURATION..
 UPGRADE WITH CONFIDENCE :)..
 * Added Rss Feed Support